How I became a Food & Drink Stylist

 I am Franco-American, I was brought up in an international environment all my life which gave me an open mind to different culinary cultures.

 I have always learned to express my emotions in a creative way, whether it was through divers artistic activities to cooking and food photography.

-My interest for cooking was transmitted to me by my Mom who has Central American roots, greatly influencing her cuisine.
-From the French Tarte Tatin to the classic New York Times Cookbook recipes without forgetting Mexican-style fried tortillas and refried beans, you can say that my childhood did not lack of culinary diversity.
+My interest for cooking was passed on to me by my Mom who is originally from Central American, greatly influencing her cuisine.
+From the French Tarte Tatin to the classic New York Times Cookbook recipes without forgetting Mexican-style tortillas and refried beans, you can say that my childhood did not lack of culinary diversity.

 Harmonizing substance and form and creating balance between healthy foods and less healthy foods, I saw my life take a whole new purpose.
 I created my project focused entirely on the expression of my creative identity while combining mind & body as a lifestyle.

 Having graduated from an International Business School, I worked 7 years as Digital Project Manager in the Fashion industry then for a Michelin starred chef.

 Why Sixty-five Spoons?